namecheap/ilc/docs/routing/route_match_patterns.md

 ## Next field
 ![ILC registry Next field](../assets/next-field.png)

-- It is used to stop rendering at a current application, or conversely, continue searching for applications for rendering, after rendering the current one.
+- Specifies is ILC will move further in the list of applications or stop after rendering the current one.

 - It can be set to `true` or `false`